xformerfhs/MatrixTranspose/README.md

 One for the source file and one for the destination file.

 Each is a combo box that shows all encodings that can be handled by the program.
-There are 98 encodings known to the program.
+There are 98 encodings known to the [.Net Framework](https://en.wikipedia.org/wiki/.NET_Framework) V4.8.

 Here are the most important ones: